gizmolab10/civilization2/Evidence.md

 They are completely 2.0.
 Everything is free and of high quality.
 They are vigilant about honesty.

-## Each of these articles probe the same issues and come to conclusions similar to ours.
+## Each of these articles probe the same issues and come to conclusions similar to ours

 ### [Paul Mason](https://www.theguardian.com/books/2019/apr/26/clear-bright-future-by-paul-mason-review-radical-optimism)